Record amount of cocaine seized by police and Border Force, figures show

 The amount of herbal cannabis seized also hit a 20-year high, the Home Office said.

-More than 18,000kg (more than 40,000lbs) of cocaine was seized by police and border officials in England and Wales in the year to March 2022 – the highest annual total on record.
+More than 18,000kg (nearly 40,000lb) of cocaine was seized by police and border officials in England and Wales in the year to March 2022 – the highest annual total on record.

 The amount of herbal cannabis seized hit a 20-year high, while the quantity of ketamine confiscated also rose substantially, according to Home Office figures.

-But overall, the number of drug seizures fell by 14% compared to the previous period, signalling a return to levels recorded prior to the coronavirus pandemic after a spike during lockdowns.
+But overall, the number of drug seizures fell by 14% compared with the previous period, signalling a return to levels recorded prior to the coronavirus pandemic after a spike during lockdowns.

-The quantity of ketamine seized was nearly 10 times the figure for the previous year, rising from 187kg (412lbs) to 1,837kg (4,049lbs), as a result of a rise in the number of seizures over 10kg by Border Force.
+The quantity of ketamine seized was nearly 10 times the figure for the previous year, rising from 187kg (412lb) to 1,837kg (4,050lb), as a result of an increase in the number of seizures over 10kg (22lb) by Border Force.

+This is also the highest amount of the class B drug seized since records began in 2006/7 (3kg/7lb).